10 Crystal Morphology and Symmetry

 Squares have 4-fold rotational symmetry (rotation of 90°), and hexagons have 6-fold rotational symmetry (rotation of 60°).
 Box 10-2 contains more examples of rotation axes in 2D.

 The right-hand column in Figure 10.10 shows three-dimensional shapes – they might be crystals – with the different kinds of rotational symmetry (1-fold, 2-fold, 3-fold, 4-fold, and 6-fold).
 Many of them also contain mirror planes of symmetry.
-Thus we see that crystals may have more than one kind of symmetry.
+Thus we see that crystals may have any of a number of different kinds of symmetry.
 Fortunately the number of possible combinations is limited, which makes analyzing crystal symmetry easier than it would be otherwise.

 All objects have 1-fold rotational symmetry because they remain unchanged after rotation of 360°.
 This seems trivial, but for completeness we have included 1-fold symmetry in Figure 10.10.
 And, although we can draw shapes that have 5-fold symmetry, or greater than 6-fold symmetry, minerals never possess such symmetry.
 For example, some natural materials, including plants and animals such as a starfish (having 5 legs), display apparent symmetries not possible for minerals.
 We will discuss why in the following chapter.